 For more detailed information about aquatic plants, consult your Tier One Landscape professional or check out Aquascape’s book, The Hobbyist’s Guide to Pond Plants.

 Tier One Landscape loves fish!
+(We named ours – do you?)
 And we know you do, too.
 Ornamental, freshwater goldfish, koi, and butterfly koi come in a variety of sizes and colors.
 While they are typically very easy to care for, we do recommend a few simple steps to ensure the health, vibrancy, and longevity of our aquatic friends: